lucasecf/LECropPictureViewController/README.md

 [self presentViewController:cropPictureController animated:YES completion:nil];
 ```

 The callback for the cropped picture is given through a block, when creating the editPictureController.
-See the exemplo below, presenting the `LECropPictureViewController` inside the delegate of a UIImagePickerController:
+See the exemple below, presenting the `LECropPictureViewController` inside the delegate of a UIImagePickerController:

 ```objective-c